-- Do not introduce any plants or animals into the Antarctic. - To prevent the introduction of non-native species and disease, carefully wash boots and clean all equipment including clothes, bags, tripods, tents and walking sticks before bringing them to Antarctica.
+- Do not introduce any plants or animals into the Antarctic. - In order to prevent the introduction of non-native species and disease, tripods, tents and walking sticks before bringing them to Antarctica.
 Pay particular attention to boot treads, velcro fastenings and pockets which could contain soil or seeds.
-Vehicles and aircraft should also be cleaned. - To prevent the transfer of non-native species and disease between locations in Antarctica ensure all clothing, boots and equipment are cleaned thoroughly before moving between sites and regions.
+Vehicles and aircraft should also be cleaned - In order to prevent the transfer of non-native species and disease between locations in Antarctica ensure all clothing, boots and equipment are cleaned thoroughly before moving between sites and